Discover the best orange paint colors for your kitchen.

-If you want to use warm paint colors your kitchen, but don’t want them on your walls, try painting a table or chairs a cherry red or sunny yellow or choose accessories in these colors.
-You won’t have to commit to them forever and you can easily swap in new items when you’re ready for a change.
+If you want to use warm paint colors in your kitchen, but you don't want them on your walls, try painting a table or chairs a cherry red or sunny yellow—or choose accessories in these colors.
+You won't have to commit to them forever, and you can easily swap in new items when you're ready for a change.

 Still stumped on which warm paint colors would work best in your space?
 A good rule of thumb is to select shades that are next to each other on the color wheel and pair them with a grounding neutral.
 It's also helpful to balance warm tones with a cool color or two.
 To find complementary shades, choose ones that are opposite your favorite warm colors on the color wheel.